This post may contain affiliate links.

 ML@H is a very effective method for raising bilingual kids.
 Because from birth, young children have no choice at home but to use the minority language, they develop strong language skills that are generally not lost as they get older.

-Children raised in a minority language a home setting are generally weak sequential bilingual, which means they definitely have a strong first language in addition to a strong awareness of a second language.
+Children raised in a minority language in a home setting are generally weak sequential bilingual, which means they definitely have a strong first language in addition to a strong awareness of a second language.

-An older study found that 96% of children who grow up in a ML@H home become bilingual, making it an extremely effective method for long term bilingualism.
+An older study found that 96% of children who grow up in a ML@H home become bilingual, making it an extremely effective method for long-term bilingualism.

 This is because the child will be significantly more exposed to the minority language over time than with the OPOL approach.